Angelicalindstrom/PersonOfInterestAPI/README.md

 GET/personinterests - get all PersonInterests
 POST/personinterests - add new PersonInterest
-( you can also POST a new person and a new Interest at the same time, while adding new PersonInterest) {
+( you can also add a new person and a new Interest at the same time, while adding new PersonInterest) {
   "personInterestId": 0,
   "fkPersonId": 0,